Problem · London non-dom reform and US relocation

 What this work does not include.

 No legal services.
 No UK company formation or US entity formation.
 No FCA authorisation, L-1, E-2, EB-5, or O-1 visa work.
-No non-dom transitional advice, US tax residency planning, transfer pricing, trust restructuring, FATCA analysis, or double-tax-treaty review.
+No non-dom transitional advice, US tax residency planning, transfer pricing, trust restructuring, FATCA analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.

 Family-office-backed holdings where US co-investment or US platform-building is moving up the priority list.
 Cyber, medtech, biotech, and engineering-commercial operators inside UK holding structures whose US-bound motion has accelerated.
-Principals who are themselves relocating or re-sequencing residency and whose US-facing commercial identity needs to carry a new story without exposing private detail.
-Fiduciary-introduced international principals whose US-side commercial materials need a frame that matches the revised structure.
+Owners who are themselves relocating or re-sequencing residency and whose US-facing commercial identity needs to carry a new story without exposing private detail.
+Fiduciary-introduced international companies whose US-side commercial materials need a frame that matches the revised structure.

 Further on the London corridor.